Jonny Shipes: Smoker's Club, FELT, NYC Together, Munchies, Grindstone

 A "pro stoner and amateur cook," Shipes has appeared on the Vice series Munchies.
 He has attempted to make food including donuts, shrimp and grits, and pizza rolls in "Recipe for Disaster" segments, and hosted several episodes of Drunk Eats.
+He went into the food business more seriously in summer 2020, when he invested in Sag Harbor, New York's popular Grindstone Coffee and Donuts.

-Shipes raised money in partnership with NYC Together during the early part of the Coronavirus pandemic by offering a singles contract to unsigned artists and charging a $20 submission fee for each entry.
+Shipes raised money in partnership with NYC Together during the early part of the coronavirus pandemic by offering a singles contract to unsigned artists and charging a $20 submission fee for each entry.
 The submission fees were used to pay for learning devices and home tutors for kids in Brooklyn who were quarantined.

+GoodTalk

+In summer 2023 Shipes sold the Cinematic Music Group catalog to Interscope Geffen A&M in a deal reported to be worth eight figures, and launched a new venture, GoodTalk, a full-service entertainment company with divisions including talent management, a new record label, clothing and festivals verticals, and 4Lifers Entertainment, the film and TV production company he and Druski co-founded.